 Apart from some advantages mentioned in the above section.
 This approach has some disadvantages.

-- Those scenarios that have not been covered in test case documentation might be missed during the testing process as the testers are supposed to follow the test script.
+- Those scenarios that have not been covered in test case documentation might be missed during the testing process.
+This is because the testers are supposed to follow the test script.

-- Designing test plans and test cases, or any other testing documents, is a time-consuming process and it may not be suitable for projects where quick and rapid deliveries are expected.
+- Designing test plans and test cases, or any other testing documents, is a time-consuming process.
+It may not be suitable for projects where quick and rapid deliveries are expected.

 - If requirements are not clear or incomplete, creating efficient test cases beforehand is not possible.

 Difference between Scripted and Exploratory Testing